frno7/forthmath/README.md

 stack, where the top integer `3` indicates the number of prime factors and then the factors `13`, `23` and `43` follow from smallest to largest.

-Using `traverse-factors` one can for example define words for the smallest or largest prime factor of a given integer:
+Using `traverse-factors` one can for example define words for finding the smallest or largest prime factor of a given integer:

 ```forth